davidvandebunte/davidvandebunte.gitlab.io/content/post/process-investigate-root-cause.md

   Eventually, someone needs to understand the code no one available understands.
 Stop beating around the bush and understand code the team has ownership of.
+- It is often better to be reading code than writing it.
+You only learn when you are reading, unless the writing quickly leads to validated learning.

 Process: